bediger4000/combinatory-logic/README.md

 for user input.
 Hitting return goes to the next contraction, `n` or `q` terminates the reduction, and `c` causes it to quit single-stepping.

+###Reduction information and control

+* `timer on|off` - turn on/off per-reduction elapsed time output.
+* `timeout 0|N`- stop reducing after *N* seconds.
+* `count 0|N` - stop reducing after *N* contractions.
+* `cycles on|off`
+* `detect on|off`

+You can turn time outs off by using a 0 (zero) second timeout.
+Similarly, you can turn contraction-count-limited-evaluation off with a 0 (zero) count.

+`timer on` also times bracket abstraction.

+Some CL expressions end up creating a cycle: `M M` or `W W W` or `B (W K) (W (W K)) (B (W K) (W (W K)))`.
+After a certain number of contractions, the interpreter ends up with an expression it has already encountered.
+If you issue the `cycles on` command, the interpreter keeps track of every expression in the current reduction, and stops when it detects a cyclical reduction.

+detect on` causes the interpreter to count and mark primitives eligible for contraction (with an asterisk), regardless of reduction order.
+It does "normal order" reduction, but ignores that for the contraction count.
+This only has utility with `trace on`.

+Turning cycle detection on will add time to an expression's reduction, as will possible contraction detection.